timjogorman/RicherEventDescription/guidelines.md

 ### BRIDGING

-If you are unable to use one of the previously discussed links, but it is apparent that some sort of link exists which entails that the events have some sort of link, then use the BRIDGING relation.

-There are a few specific cases in which BRIDGING can (and should) regularly be used:
+BRIDGING is used in the following specific situations where it’s not tenable to use our other coreference links:

-Links of asserted identity, where the assertion is itself questioned or questionable:
+1. **Links of asserted identity**, where the assertion is itself questioned or questionable (in other words, relations that would be IDENT if they weren’t hedged; relations where we simply don’t know if they are in reality identical or not):

 - **John** was arrested last night, as authorities claim **he** is the **killer** of a local cobbler, found Monday.